HeardLibrary/digital-scholarship/manage/control/github/pages.md

 <img src="../images-pages/folder_index_md.png" style="border:1px solid black">

-If you never want to have a structure that's more nested than one level below the landing page, either method is equally good.
+If you never want to have a website structure that's more nested than one child level below the landing page, either method is equally good.

 **Deeply nested child pages**